 The protocol statisticians are responsible for drafting a statistical analysis plan (SAP) that details the analyses to be performed to fulfill the study objectives.
 The primary SAP details the analyses to be performed for the primary study publication; when applicable, additional SAPs may be prepared for analyses to be performed for secondary publications.
-For studies with PK data as part of the primary and secondary outcome measures, protocol pharmacologists are responsible for developing a pharmacology SAP.
+The protocol team receives a near-final draft of the primary SAP for review and comment.
+Input from protocol team members is incorporated into the final version of the primary SAP, which is approved by SDAC.